assyrianic/Tagha/documentation/API.md

 ```

 ### Description
-Prints the registers and condition flag of a Tagha module instance.
+Prints the registers and condition flag of a Tagha module object.

 ### Parameters
-* `module` - pointer to a `struct TaghaModule` instance.
+* `module` - pointer to a `struct TaghaModule` object.

 ### Return Value
 None.